alimir1/classified/index.md

 * Solid programming background
 * Majored in geeky subjects in school (CS, Math, etc.)

-*Note*
-You are not required to know statistics in advance.
+**Note**: You are not required to know statistics in advance.
 We'll learn it along the way.

 # Admission Process
 1. [Sign up here](https://form.jotform.com/90721195844158).